Quick Answer

 Common upgrade signals:

-When comparing Calendly, SavvyCal, Cal.com, Setmore, or SimplyBook.me, verify capabilities on each provider's current pricing and product pages.
-Check meeting-type limits, branding controls, payment support, and automation depth, and mark unknowns as Add current plan limit after verification.
+When comparing Calendly, SavvyCal, Cal.com, Setmore, or SimplyBook.me, treat plan limits and product capabilities as unresolved until you check each provider's current pricing and product pages.
+Review meeting-type limits, branding controls, payment support, and automation depth before you choose.

 A scheduler only helps if your setup holds up in a real booking.
 Poor setup brings back the same manual-coordination problems: reschedules, mix-ups, and missed windows.
 Use this checklist to make your setup dependable before you send it to clients.